launch-ui/jupiter-next/README.md

-# Mercury – Landing Page Template
+# Jupiter – Landing Page Template

 A modern, responsive landing page that you can copy/paste into your project.